 - 1. LEVEL the RV. - 2.
-OPEN the Fresh Water Holding Tank Gate Valve(s) and drain out any water in the tank.
+OPEN the Fresh Water Holding Tank Gate Valve(s) to drain all water from the tank.
 CLOSE the valve when drained. - 3.
 CHECK that the Low Point Drain Valves are CLOSED. - 4.
-Please refer to page 140-141, Nautilus P4 Manual, for detailed procedures and specific valve positions. - 5.)
+Please refer to page 142-143, Nautilus P4 Manual, for detailed procedures and specific valve positions. - 5.)
 CONNECT a garden hose to the City Water Connection.
 DO NOT use your fresh (potable) water hose. - PLACE the other end of the hose into the container of \ Chlorine Solution.
 See Photo, right. - 6.
 Turn ON the 12-volt Water Pump. - When the \Solution container is empty, Turn OFF the pump. - 7.
 Complete filling the tank with fresh water. - 8.
 Operate all faucets to release trapped air, then Turn OFF the pump. - 9.
 ALLOW the \ Solution to stand for three (3) hours. - 10.
 DRAIN tank and FLUSH the system with fresh water.